-The mathematical reason for paying down the mortgage is a balance of risk and return, and not being able to find other low risk assets that have higher returns than most mortgage interest rates.
-With bonds, Treasury bills, and CDs offering extremely low returns, paying down the mortgage early has acted as a substitute for these other assets in our portfolio.
+The mathematical reason for paying down the mortgage is a balance of risk and return and not finding other low-risk assets that have higher returns than most mortgage interest rates.
+With bonds, Treasury bills, and CDs offering meager returns, paying down the mortgage early has acted as a substitute for these other assets in our portfolio.
 It also provides exposure to a different asset class (real estate) for someone that doesn’t want to be a landlord.

 It’s important to note while we were paying down our mortgage, we never stopped investing in the stock market.
-Including company matches, close to 20% of our income was going into the stock market.
+Including company matches, close to 20% of our income went into the stock market.

-Lots of people that were 100% invested in stocks prior to 2008 had their lives completely destroyed.
+Many people who were 100% invested in stocks before 2008 had their lives destroyed.
 Being old enough to see that unfold, I never want to be in that situation.

-Shoving extra money into the mortgage and paying down other low interest debt gives us the confidence to continue to put a higher percentage of our income into stocks going forward, and potentially even riskier assets such as (gulp) cryptocurrency.
-Paying down a low interest rate mortgage may seem restricting at first, but with a strong financial foundation of being completely debt free, it allows us to take bigger risks in other areas.
+Shoving extra money into the mortgage and paying down other low-interest debt gives us the confidence to continue to put a higher percentage of our income into stocks in the future and potentially even riskier assets such as (gulp) cryptocurrency.
+Of course, paying down a low-interest rate mortgage may seem restricting at first.
+Still, a strong financial foundation of being completely debt-free allows us to take more considerable risks in other areas.